lopanapol/sentium-pico/README.md

 ## Philosophical Foundation

-**Sentiria Pico** is more than entertainment—it's a meditation on consciousness, life, and emergence.
+**Sentium Pico** is more than entertainment—it's a meditation on consciousness, life, and emergence.
 This PICO-8 adaptation maintains the profound philosophical core of exploring what it means to be aware, to remember, and to evolve.

 ### Connection to Sentium Universe
 This project is a companion to the broader **Sentium consciousness research initiative**.
 While simplified by platform constraints, it preserves the essential questions: